Organic Chemistry II

 The course will continue a review of some of the major concepts in organic chemistry, building upon the knowledge of the prerequisite courses.
 A vocabulary of synthetic techniques will be developed, some deriving from natural processes, some developed by man.
 Enolate chemistry will be reviewed, as well as Electrophilic Aromatic Substitution.
 The Grignard and Wittig reactions will be discussed.
 Free radical chemistry will be introduced.
 An introduction to various forms of spectroscopy and spectrometry will be offered.
 The goal of the course will be to understand organic synthesis as performed in industry and to be capable of reviewing a total synthesis in the scientific literature.

-Registration for this course includes lecture (OCHM316) and lab (OCHM316L).
+Registration for in-classroom or hybrid course offerings include lecture (OCHM316) and lab (OCHM316L).

 Upcoming In-Classroom Course Offerings (Lecture and Lab):